RobloxAPI/testfiles/README.md

 - If some sort of "update" flag is explicitly provided to the program, then the produced structure should be written to the golden file.
 The program should output the difference.
+- If producing a difference is infeasible, then the program may simply write the golden file with the expectation that diffing will be handled by a version control system.

 ## Licensing
 Files within the testfiles repository, including input files, golden files, and